microsoft/TypeScript/doc/spec.md

 var name = "Steve";
 ```

-infers the type of ‘name’ to be the String primitive type since that is the type of the value used to initialize it.
+infers the type of 'name' to be the String primitive type since that is the type of the value used to initialize it.
 When inferring the type of a variable, property or function result from an expression, the ***widened*** form of the source type is used as the inferred type of the target.
 The widened form of a type is the type in which all occurrences of the Null and Undefined types have been replaced with the type `any`.

 The following example shows the results of widening types to produce inferred variable types.